socialscienceresearchcouncil/research-amp/README.md

 This is the alpha version of the Research AMP plugin.

+The plugin is currently in testing with SSRC partners.
+If you are not one of these partners, we don't recommend that you use this plugin for now.
+Please follow SSRC for more information about releases.

 ## Installation and upgrades

 This plugin may be downloaded from GitHub and installed to WordPress using the WP zip uploader.